All Episodes

 And look, here's another thing.

-which gives us a special prosecutor, which changes the focus from the ineptitude at the CIA on to now this supposed leak in the outing of a brave and brilliant covert agent who wasn't brave or wasn't covert, and her and her child of the 60s husband, who apparently was sent by her over to Niger to set all this up in the first place.
+And so they trigger this referral to the Justice Department, which gives us a special prosecutor, which changes the focus from the ineptitude at the CIA on to now this supposed leak in the outing of a brave and brilliant covert agent who wasn't covert and her child of the 60s husband, who apparently was sent by her over to Niger to set all this up in the first place.

-Then you had that speech last week from that Wilkerson guy from the State Department, Colin Powell's ex-chief of staff.
+Then you had that speech last week from that Wilkerson guy from the State Department, Colin Powell's ex-Chief of Staff.

 You can see what's happening here.

-They're going to political, they try to criminalize the political process.
+They're trying to criminalize the political process.

 They love, they've never, they've hated the CIA.